 At room temperature, PCE is a nonflammable liquid, and its extensive use from the 1940s through the 1980s had much to do with it being much safer than other flammable solvents.
 PCE use has decreased since the 1980s because of increased efficiencies in the industrial processes where PCE is used, concerns over environmental impacts, and availability of alternative solvents.
-Currently, dry cleaning businesses and chemical manufacturers are the primary users of PCE.
+Historically, dry cleaning businesses and manufacturing industries have been the primary users of PCE.
 Please read our factsheet on the safe use of PCE and chlorinated solvents as well as our letter to business and property owners regarding hazardous material use.

 - Fabrics treated with PCE-using dry cleaning equipment can release small amounts of PCE vapors which can be inhaled.

 - Use of solvents or degreasing agents that contain PCE can release vapors which can be inhaled.

 - PCE originating from product spills can expose individuals to skin contact (liquid) or inhalation (vapor).

 - PCE vapor in soils can infiltrate buildings and result in inhalation of contaminated vapors.

 - PCE can be ingested as a result of drinking contaminated water.